Book of Leviticus: Sacrifice and ritual

 Many scholars argue that the rituals of Leviticus have a theological meaning concerning Israel's relationship with its God.
 Jacob Milgrom was especially influential in spreading this view.
 He maintained that the priestly regulations in Leviticus expressed a rational system of theological thought.
 The writers expected them to be put into practice in Israel's temple, so the rituals would express this theology as well, as well as ethical concern for the poor.
 Milgrom also argued that the book's purity regulations (chapters 11–15) have a basis in ethical thinking.
 Many other interpreters have followed Milgrom in exploring the theological and ethical implications of Leviticus's regulations (e.g., Marx, Balentine), though some have questioned how systematic they really are.
-Ritual, therefore, is not taking a series of actions for their own sake, but a means of maintaining the relationship between God, the world, and humankind.
+Ritual, therefore, is not taking a series of actions for their own sake, but a means of maintaining the relationship between God, humanity, and the world.

 Kehuna (Jewish priesthood)

 The main function of the priests is service at the altar, and only the sons of Aaron are priests in the full sense.
-(Ezekiel also distinguishes between altar-priests and lower Levites, but in Ezekiel the altar-priests are sons of Zadok instead of sons of Aaron; many scholars see this as a remnant of struggles between different priestly factions in First Temple times, finding resolution by the Second Temple into a hierarchy of Aaronite altar-priests and lower-level Levites, including singers, gatekeepers and the like).
+(Ezekiel also distinguishes between altar-priests and lower Levites, but in Ezekiel the altar-priests are sons of Zadok instead of sons of Aaron; many scholars see this as a remnant of struggles between different priestly factions in First Temple times, finding resolution by the Second Temple into a hierarchy of Aaronite altar-priests and lower-level Levites, including singers, gatekeepers and the like.)

 In chapter 10, God kills Nadab and Abihu, the oldest sons of Aaron, for offering "strange incense".
 Aaron has two sons left.
-Commentators have read various messages in the incident: a reflection of struggles between priestly factions in the post–Exilic period (Gerstenberger); or a warning against offering incense outside the Temple, where there might be the risk of invoking strange gods (Milgrom).
+Commentators have read various messages in the incident: a reflection of struggles between priestly factions in the post-Exilic period (Gerstenberger); or a warning against offering incense outside the Temple, where there might be the risk of invoking strange gods (Milgrom).
 In any case, there has been a pollution of the sanctuary by the bodies of the two dead priests, leading into the next theme, holiness.

 Uncleanliness and purity

 Ritual purity is essential for an Israelite to be able to approach Yahweh and remain part of the community.
-Uncleanliness threatens holiness; Chapters 11–15 review the various causes of uncleanliness and describe the rituals which will restore cleanliness; one is to maintain cleanliness through observation of the rules on sexual behaviour, family relations, land ownership, worship, sacrifice, and observance of holy days.
+Uncleanliness threatens holiness; chapters 11–15 review the various causes of uncleanliness and describe the rituals which will restore cleanliness; one is to maintain cleanliness through observation of the rules on sexual behaviour, family relations, land ownership, worship, sacrifice, and observance of holy days.

-Yahweh dwells with Israel in the holy of holies.
+Yahweh dwells with Israel in the Tabernacle.
 All of the priestly ritual focuses on Yahweh and the construction and maintenance of a holy space, but sin generates impurity, as do everyday events such as childbirth and menstruation; impurity pollutes the holy dwelling place.
 Failure to purify the sacred space ritually could result in God's leaving, which would be disastrous.